 In 2017, the federal Canadian Radio-television and Telecommunications Commission (CRTC) set target speeds for high-speed internet of 50/10 Mbps.
 This is the target we aim for to ensure people can adequately connect to the internet.

-According to the CRTC, 94 per cent of households in B.C. have access to target speeds of 50/10 Mbps and are mostly in urban areas.
-In rural B.C., only 40 per cent of rural communities and 38 per cent of Indigenous communities have access to the recommended internet speeds.
+It is estimated that 95.7 per cent of households in B.C. have access to target speeds of 50/10 Mbps.
+74.2 per cent of households in rural B.C. and 77.2 per cent of First Nation households on reserves have access to the recommended internet speeds, leaving the remainder underserved.

-Providing the same level of access, quality, and affordability in communities across B.C. is a key priority for the Province.
-The government encourages the expansion of connectivity infrastructure for rural and Indigenous communities through the Connecting British Columbia program.
-To find more information and an interactive map on projects funded through the Connecting British Columbia program, see our funded projects web page.
+Providing the same level of access to internet services across B.C. is a key priority for the Province.
+The government encourages the expansion of connectivity infrastructure for rural and Indigenous communities through funding programs like the Connecting Communities BC program.
+To find more information and an interactive map on projects funded, see our funded projects web page.